-Major Illnesses/Injuries
+Major Illness/Injury

-This refers to the types of illness and injury according to Article 2 of Regulations Governing the Exemption of the National Health Insurance Beneficiaries from the Co-payment.
+This refers to the types of injury and diseases according to Article 2 of Regulations Governing the Exemption of the National Health Insurance Beneficiaries from the Co-Payment.

-• Quarterly Floating Point Value
+Quarterly Floating Point Value

-(Budget for the quarter - Approved non-floating points for general services - Reimbursement of advanced payments) / Approved floating points for general services
+(Budget for the quarter - approved non-floating points for general services - reimbursement of advanced payments) / Approved floating points for general services.

-For dentistry (before 2007) and physician clinics, the global budget for the current quarter included the additional expenses incurred from new areas applicable to the "Separation of Prescription and Dispensing" policy.
+For dental institutions (before 2007) and institutions practicing western medicine, the global budget for the current quarter included the additional expenses incurred from new areas applicable to the "Separation of Prescription and Dispensing" policy.